MLA mixes up flag colours, again

 Prem Prakash Jha, a social worker from the area said, "This is the second time he has done it.
 It is just to gain publicity out of negative publicity, the government should take strict action against the accused this time."

-The other side MLA Kumar Ailani said he never intended for the flag to be on the mementos in the first place: that's how the pattern was supposed to be.
+MLA Kumar Ailani said he never intended for the flag to be on the mementos in the first place: that's how the pattern was supposed to be.
 "The mementos carry a design of three colors.
 It was not the national flag that was there on the memento.
 There is no Ashok Chakra on it," said Ailani.
 "But I have called all the 200 mementos back after several complaints."

-Flag code The display and usage of the flag is governed by the Flag Code of India, 2002 (successor to the Flag Code - India, the original flag code), the Emblems and Names (Prevention of Improper Use) Act, 1950, and the Prevention of Insults to National Honour Act, 1971.
+The display and usage of the flag is governed by the Flag Code of India, 2002 (successor to the Flag Code - India, the original flag code), the Emblems and Names (Prevention of Improper Use) Act, 1950, and the Prevention of Insults to National Honour Act, 1971.